SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Teladoc Health, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 5, 2022 - (NYSE: TDOC)

-NEW YORK, June 29, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Teladoc Health, Inc..
+NEW YORK, July 6, 2022 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of Teladoc Health, Inc..

 Shareholders who purchased shares of TDOC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.